openethereum/openethereum.github.io/Validator-Set.md

 }
 ```

-`ValidatorsChanged`, `getValidators` and `finalizeSignal` should function exactly as in a non-reporting contract.
+`InitiateChange`, `getValidators` and `finalizeChange` should function exactly as in a non-reporting contract.
 There are two new functions, `reportBenign` and `reportMalicious`.
 Each should come with the address of a validator being reported and the block number at which misbehavior occurred. `reportMalicious` also requires a proof of malice, which is an arbitrary byte-string which different engines will set to different values.
+Validators will call these when they detect misbehavior.

 These should function on only the current active validator set.